 - When done, rinse in cold water and allow to cool down slightly.

 - In the meantime, mix vinegar, mustard and hot broth in a bowl.

 - When potatoes have cooled down a bit, remove the skins and slice them into a bowl.
 (I use a box grater for extra thin slices)

-- Add onions, pepper & salt to potato slices and toss slightly.
+- Add onions, pepper & salt to potato slices and toss lightly.

 - Pour warm liquid mixture over potatoes step by step and stir carefully to combine.
 Always wait until potatoes have soaked up the liquid before adding additional fluid.

 - Add oil at last (optional) and mix gently.